AnnieCat73/newsletter-email/README.md

 - An Apple Scaling Meta Tag that prevents any unwanted scaling or zooming from Apple
 - An IE9 Meta Tag used for improving rendering in Iternet Explorer 9 or lower
 - An XML Tag that ensures that Microsoft Outlook transforms everything in our email to adapt to the screen zoom percentage in Windows
-- Inline CSS which is best practice for email as some clients strip out the head tag of emails
+- Inline CSS which is best practice for email as some clients strip out the head tag in emails
 - Some media queries within the style tag in the head tag for clients that do support them.
 This is for enhancement only
 - For apps that support modern CSS I am using an outer container in the form of a div which has the use of max-width and display: inline-block properties